Ryan McMahon Player Props: Rockies vs. Mets

-The Colorado Rockies, including Ryan McMahon (.381 on-base percentage in past 10 games, 74 points above season-long percentage), take on starting pitcher Justin Verlander and the New York Mets at Coors Field, Saturday at 9:10 PM ET.
+The Colorado Rockies, including Ryan McMahon and his .472 slugging percentage over his past 10 games, take on starting pitcher Tylor Megill and the New York Mets at Coors Field, Sunday at 3:10 PM ET.

-In his last game, he hit a home run while going 1-for-3 against the Mets.
+He racked up two hits (going 2-for-5 with a home run and two RBI) in his last appearance against the Mets.

 Ryan McMahon Game Info & Props vs. the Mets